Sik0M0D3/st/README.md

-# st
+# ST

-Same as other but for st
+  My st build has 4 patches and it's another repo for my lazyness.